 Add a comment if you can add to this list.

-if you want help with an exhibition.
+Get in touch if you want help with an exhibition.
 And share this if you know anyone who needs to know!